muditchoudhary/DoctorAppBackend/API_STUCTURE.md

 - Post /user/register - register a new user (Done) (Done Mudit)
 - Get /user/login - check user in db and log in it (Done) (Done Mudit)
-- Po st /user/appointment/new - create new appointment (Done) (Done Mudit)
+- Post /user/appointment/new - create new appointment (Done) (Done Mudit)
 - Get /user/prescriptions - get all appointments prescriptions (Done) (Done Mudit)
+- Get /user/doctor/all - get all doctor which are not disabled (Done Mudit)

 # Doctor